Nights-Software/ns-docs/resources/ers.md

 # fxServer, framework and script compatibility

 ## fxServer gamebuild & artifacts version
-1. **ERS was tested for gamebuild 2944 and 3323**
-Use the recommended settings below, do not use older gamebuilds.
+1. **ERS was tested and considered compatible with gamebuild 3323** Use the recommended settings below, do not use older gamebuilds / artifacts, unless you want to test compatiblity yourself.
+We do not offer support when you are using non-recommended setups.
-- Gamebuild tested and considered compatible for: 2944 to 3323.
+- Gamebuild tested and considered compatible for: 3323.
-- Artifacts version tested and considered compatible for: 12255 and newer.
+- Artifacts version tested and considered compatible for: 13079.

-*Note: Do not use artifacts version 7290 with newer gamebuilds, this does not work properly.
-We tend to use the latest artifacts version and the latest gamebuild available.
+*Note: Do not use artifacts version (so called recommended) 7290 with newer gamebuilds, this does not work properly.
+We tend to use the latest artifacts version available.
+The gamebuild is not always compatible, use what we recommend or test compatibility yourself.
 This seems to be the best way to go.*

 ## OneSync
 1. **ERS requires OneSync Legacy/Infinity**